Bunch of grapes sign refers to the ultrasound appearance of multiple cystic spaces or lesions and it has been described in a number of settings:

 central nervous system malignancies: ~20%

-Use only the size of the tumor during evaluation of response to chemotherapy has some pitfalls and limitations, especially when the estimated response for specific tumors such as gastrointestinal stromal tumor (GIST).
+The solitary use of the size of the tumor during evaluation for response to chemotherapy has some pitfalls and limitations, especially for specific tumors such as gastrointestinal stromal tumor (GIST).

-Cholangiohepatoma refers to a synchronous cholangiocarcinoma and hepatocellular carcinoma.
-It is a rare and aggressive primary hepatic tumor.
-The origin of cholangiohepatoma is closely linked to the origin of cholangiocarcinoma rather than hepatocellular carcinoma (HCC).
+Cholangiohepatoma, also referred to as mixed hepatocellular cholangiocarcinoma (HCC-CC), refers to synchronous cholangiocarcinoma and hepatocellular carcinoma (HCC) in the same tumor.
+It is a rare and aggressive primary hepatic tumor combination.
+The origin of cholangiohepatoma is closely linked...

 Choledochal cysts represent congenital cystic dilatations of the biliary tree.
 Diagnosis relies on the exclusion of other conditions (e.g. tumor, gallstone, inflammation) as a cause of biliary duct dilatation.